hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+First, we copied the repo, in other words, we created a fork of that repo.
+Then in our fork, we created a new branch.
+Next, we made changes to the file inside our new branch.
+Finally, we offered our modifications to the original repository by making a pull request of our fork with the new branch.